alibijan/task-list/README.md

 # task-list
 Simple task list program, utilizes localStorage.
 - Code and material from Brad Traversy's course,
-> "Modern JavaScript From The Beginning"
+> Modern JavaScript From The Beginning